Chocolates for Kids – Benefits, Side Effects and Fun Facts

 There’s nothing wrong with giving chocolates to your kids.
 However, choosing healthy chocolate for kids and giving them at the right time is just as important.

-- Do use chocolates as a way to encourage good behaviour in your child but don’t use it to get them to behave properly or as a bribe to get a task done.
+- Do use chocolates as a way to encourage good behaviour in your child but don’t use them to get them to behave properly or as a bribe to get a task done.

 - Instead of opting for large bars of chocolate, go for smaller ones and in limited quantities.